First-in-class novel immunotherapeutic monoclonal antibody for the treatment of autoimmune inflammatory diseases

 Science and Technology

-Prozumab is directed against a 16-amino acid surface epitope (termed peptide-6) of the mycobacterial heat shock protein 65 (HSP65).
-ProtAb’s scientists originally explored natural mechanisms of resistance to the development of autoimmune experimental disease models, and discovered that certain animals possess protective immunoglobulins directed against peptide-6.
+Prozumab is a humanized monoclonal antibody, targeting a 16-amino acid surface epitope (termed peptide-6) of the mycobacterial Heat Shock Protein 65 (HSP65), and its mammalian homologue, HSP60.
+ProtAb’s scientists originally explored natural mechanisms of resistance to the development of autoimmune experimental disease models, and discovered that certain animals naturally possess protective immunoglobulins directed against peptide-6.
 Similarly, ProtAb’s scientists have found that significantly fewer patients have natural antibodies against peptide-6 than do healthy individuals.
-Furthermore, Prozumab antibodies interact not only with peptide-6, but moreover they cross react with a cell surface ligand on human mononuclear cells, leading to an up regulation of an overall anti-inflammatory response.
-This has been shown by a change in the cytokine profile, including induction of IL-10 and reduction of IFN-γ secretion from human mononuclear cells.
+Furthermore, Prozumab interacts not only with peptide-6, but moreover it binds to HSP60, leading to an up regulation of an overall anti-inflammatory response.
+This has been shown by a modulation of the cytokine profile, including induction of secretion of anti-inflammatory cytokine IL-10 and reduction of pro-inflammatory cytokines, IFN-γ and IL-6, from human mononuclear cells.

 Scientific & Management Team